-Friday's School Celebration Regional Center for Change Brinkley made a visit to the students at C4C.
+School Celebration Center for Change Students at C4C enjoyed a visit to Selmi's to celebrate the fall season.